lukefantom/mentorlog-frontend/README.md

 ![homepage](https://github.com/lukefantom/mentorlog-frontend/blob/main/public/mentor-homepage.png)

 A full-stack app aimed to provide more structure to meetings between Bootcampers and their Mentors.
 I primarily focused on the back-end, creating a restful API built in Node.js, providing access to our database hosted through Heroku using PostgreSQL.
-We constructed a clean and modern front- end using React and create-react-app, implementing modules such as Firebase and Luxon.
+We constructed a clean and modern front- end using React and create-react-app, implementing modules such as Luxon to handle the date/time.

 ## The brief